Maxi937/myPersonalTrainer-MobileApp/readme.md

 ## **Testing**

-Homer Simpson account is seedied with some data for testing purposes.
+Homer Simpson account is seeded with some data for testing purposes.

 Login in with: